Ang3/php-odoo-api-client/README.md

 ### Custom transport

-By default, the library provides a JSON-RPC transport and the client create it by default if no transport is explicitly provided on constructor.
+By default, the library provides a JSON-RPC transport and the client creates it by default if no transport is explicitly provided.

 You can provide your own transport when you create your client as second argument.
 By this way, the JSON-RPC transport will not be created and the client will use yours instead.